ViniGuiRodri/Vtool-GUI/README.md

 ### Quick Guide to Obtain an API Key from VirusTotal

-Visit the VirusTotal Website:
+Visit the VirusTotal Website: https://www.virustotal.com

-             Open your browser and go to the official VirusTotal website: https://www.virustotal.com
+             Open your browser and go to the official VirusTotal website.

 Create an Account or Sign In: